github/opensource.guide/_articles/legal.md

 Alternatively, you can have contributors agree in advance (via an additional contributor agreement -- see below) to certain license changes under certain conditions, beyond those allowed by your existing open source license.
 This shifts the complexity of changing licenses a bit.
 You'll need more help from your lawyers up front, and you'll still want to clearly communicate with your project's stakeholders when executing a license change.

-## Does my project need an additional contributor agreement?
+## Does my project need an additional contributor license agreement (CLA)?

 Probably not.
 For the vast majority of open source projects, an open source license implicitly serves as both the inbound (from contributors) and outbound (to other contributors and users) license.

-Contributor agreements can create additional administrative work for project maintainers.
+A contributor license agreement can create additional administrative work for project maintainers.
 How much work these agreements add depends on the project and implementation.
 A simple agreement might require that contributors confirm, with a click, that they have the rights necessary to contribute under the project open source license.
 A more complicated agreement might require legal review and sign-off from contributors' employers.

-In addition, contributor agreements are sometimes perceived as not friendly to the project's community.
+In addition, contributor license agreements are sometimes perceived as not friendly to the project's community.
 They can also increase the barrier to community participation by adding more paperwork than some believe is necessary.

 <aside markdown="1" class="pquote">
   <img src="https://avatars1.githubusercontent.com/u/328614?v=3&s=460" class="pquote-avatar" alt="avatar">